soulzest/B21SerenityProject/README.md

 * if you are using intelliJ buttons - first click on clean then click on verify
 * Your Report will be generated under [target folder](./target/site/serenity/index.html) as HTML Report

+10. We were able to generate test report , However there are no details about the request and response.
+    In order to see the details then we need to use the `given() when() then()` methods coming from Serenity.
+    * Here is how :
+      * Instead of importing restassurede given import below `import static net.serenitybdd.rest.SerenityRest.*;`
+      * From this point on , all details will be picked up serenity report